 In some cases this loss of fill and spandrel walls can even lead to collapse of the arch — the weight of the fill may partly be responsible for keeping an arch stable.

 Ideally, water should never go over the top of the bridge at all, which will mitigate bridge damage during floods.
 However, in some places (like Kansas) when it rains, it pours, so that the stone arch bridges go under water periodically.

 If you have never been in Kansas near the Grouse Creek in Cowley during — or at least right after — a flood, you may find this hard to envision.
 According to Walter Sharp, Cowley’s foremost stone arch bridge builder, during a large flood in 1922 the Grouse became miles wide in places.
 For perspective, the longest stone bridge over the Grouse Creek has three 50-foot arches — and a single mile wide is more like the Mississippi on a normal day.

 Building up the roadbed to a height over flood stage helps prevent the loss of spandrel walls and fill (though at considerable expense) but, when it comes down to it, there is only so much one can do.
 While spandrel wall failure due to bulging is more easily preventable, when the water is up, impact from debris can do an amazing amount of damage, and can lead to spandrel wall failure.

 In the above-mentioned flood of 1922, only one of 14 stone arch bridges over the Grouse sustained damage.
 This damage to the top layers of stone was caused by the accumulation of debris.
 In this case, the term “debris” unfortunately included crops.

-When the spandrel walls do fail, restacking the original stones and replacing any missing or otherwise unusable stones is the preferred repair method.
-Unfortunately, concrete is a more affordable material, and often makes its way into bridge repairs.
+When the spandrel walls do fail, restacking the original stones and replacing any missing or otherwise unusable stones is the preferred repair method for historic bridges.
+Otherwise, concrete tends to be a more affordable material, and often makes its way into bridge repairs.